 In his book, Kotler on Marketing, Kotler describes the 4 Ps of a traditional marketing mix: Product (service), Price, Place, and Promotion.
 Since then, the marketing mix has changed radically and grown in complexity.

 Key Trends Influencing the Mix

-Online marketing continues to challenge traditional marketing.
-For one, online marketing can be much more targeted than traditional marketing techniques.
-Consider the following:
+Digital marketing techniques continue to challenge traditional marketing techniques.
+For one, digital marketing can be much more targeted than traditional marketing techniques.

-Technology has disrupted the field: Geographic proximity is less of a concern.
-Consider the example of an expat living in overseas.
+Technology has disrupted the field.
+The importance of geographic proximity is becoming less and less of a concern.
+Consider the example of an expat living overseas.
 When seeking accounting services, that individual does not have to settle for a local accounting firm that has no expat expertise.
-By searching online, that expat now has access to the accounting firm with the best reputation, located in Washington, DC.
+By searching online, that expat has access to the accounting firm with the best reputation, located in Washington, DC.

-Word of mouth marketing is being transformed: There was a day when networking at the country club, church or local chamber event could connect someone with prospects, and prospects could quickly investigate the reputation of a provider.
-While that may still be true, service firms now need to worry about their online reputation—with social media being the new word of mouth.
+Word of mouth marketing is being transformed.
+There was a day when networking at the country club, church or local chamber event could connect someone with prospects, and prospects could quickly investigate the reputation of a provider.
+While that may still be true, service firms now need to worry about their online reputation—with websites and social media being the new word of mouth.

 At the end of the day, a professional services firm needs to be reputable and visible online in order to have a strong brand.
-As Rebecca Lieb, a search engine optimization expert says, “searchers either find you, or they find your competitors.”
+Prospects will either find your firm or your competitor.
+Better for it to be you.

 The New Marketing Mix

 When you consider the digital marketing landscape, it is important to recognize that many elements make up the new marketing mix, which complicates the process of developing a strong brand.
 Additionally, the new marketing mix must address both human and non-human ways of prioritizing information.
 The days of mass marketing with broad messages are being replaced by targeted marketing with specific messages delivered to very specific audiences.
 The intersection of technology, word of mouth, and information consumption by humans and non-humans is making the world of marketing more complex than ever.